1. Ada

 How can you get diarrhea from COVID-19?

 COVID and diarrhea often go hand in hand.
 The reason that many people get diarrhea when they’re infected with COVID-19 is that the coronavirus binds easily to ACE2 receptors.
-These receptors can be found in various organs, but especially in the small intestine.
+These receptors can be found in various organs, especially the small intestine.
 Once COVID binds to these receptors, it can cause a change in the composition and diversity of the gut bacteria through a series of chemical processes.
-This way, the coronavirus can cause inflammation of the small intestine and diarrhea.
+This way, the coronavirus can cause small intestine inflammation and diarrhea.
 1

 COVID-19 gets transmitted from an infected person to others through droplets and aerosol particles containing the virus.
 These droplets can spread through sneezing, coughing, breathing, or talking.
 Studies suggest that the coronavirus is also present in feces, which is how it may contaminate bathroom surfaces and facilitate fecal-oral transmission.
 2